 So be it.
 John Pavlovitz’s fruit can seem fresh and needful, but it’s gratuitous and rotten because it issues from a heart poisoned with fear, hate and politics.
 It’s absurdly over the top and unworthy of thoughtful discussion.

 Stuff that needs to be said?
-Please.
+Not so much.